intel/ideep/README.md

 ## Requirements

-This preview version is tested on Ubuntu 16.04 and OS X.
+This preview version is tested on Ubuntu 16.04, Centos 7.4 and OS X.

 Minimum requirements:
 - cmake 3.0.0+